With firings and lax enforcement, Trump moving to dismantle government's public integrity guardrails

 With firings and lax enforcement, Trump moving to dismantle government’s public integrity guardrails

 In a span of hours on Monday, word came that he had forced out leaders of offices responsible for government ethics and whistleblower complaints.
-And in a boon to corporations, he ordered a pause to enforcement of a decades-old law that prohibits American companies from paying bribes to win business in foreign countries.
+And in a boon to corporations, he ordered a pause to enforcement of a decades-old law that prohibits American companies from bribing foreign governments to win business.
 All of that came on top of the earlier late-night purge of more than a dozen inspectors general who are tasked with rooting out waste, fraud and abuse at government agencies.

 It’s all being done with a stop-me-if-you-dare defiance by a president who the first time around felt hemmed in by watchdogs, lawyers and judges tasked with affirming good government and fair play.
 Now, he seems determined to break those constraints once and for all in a historically unprecedented flex of executive power.